greenpeace/gpes-old-en-petitions-api-emulator/README.md

 3. Test the html form redirection by submitting the form in [testing-html.html](testing-html.html).
 4. Confirm again that your last form test is in the database.

-If you use **BigQuery**, you can check your database with the query:
+If you use **BigQuery**, you can [check your database](https://bigquery.cloud.google.com/) with the query:

 ```sql
 #standardSQL
 SELECT * FROM `gpes_en_old_api.signups` ORDER BY signed_time;
 ```

 If you use **SQLite** you can download your database file and open it in your computer with an [SQLite client](http://sqlitebrowser.org/).
+Or you can install [Adminer](https://www.adminer.org/en/) on your server.

-For **MySQL** you can use a client like for example [Sequel Pro](https://www.sequelpro.com/) to access your data.
+And if you use **MySQL** you can use a client like for example [Sequel Pro](https://www.sequelpro.com/) to access your data or a server-side script like [Adminer](https://www.adminer.org/en/).

 ## Point your forms to your new API

-In your forms, change the receiving URL from `https://e-activist.com/ea-action/action` to the receiving URL your PHP server.
-It should be the `index.php` file or it's parent folder.
+In your forms change the URL that receives petition's data from `https://e-activist.com/ea-action/action` to equivalent URL in your PHP server.
+It should be the script's `index.php` file or it's parent folder.

 Normally you should do this twice: in the html and in the javascript.
+For more information check [testing-html-html](testing-html-html) and [testing-js.html](testing-js.html).